The Fight (Parks and Recreation): Plot

-Meanwhile, the Snake Juice proves delicious and popular with the rest of the parks department employees, all of whom become extremely drunk, with the exception of Donna (Retta) who is on a juice cleanse.
+Meanwhile, the Snake Juice proves delicious and popular with the rest of the parks department employees, all of whom become extremely drunk, with the exception of Donna who is on a juice cleanse.
 Chris arrives to warn Tom that using government employees to promote his own personal ventures is a breach of ethics.
 He tells a disappointed Tom that he must sell his shares of the Snakehole Lounge if he wants to keep his job.

-The next morning, everyone who drank Snake Juice is extremely hungover except for Ron (Nick Offerman) and Leslie deeply regrets how she treated Ann.
+The next morning, everyone who drank Snake Juice is extremely hungover except for Ron and Leslie deeply regrets how she treated Ann.
 Ben visits Ann at her home and asks her to forgive Leslie.
 Ann, who also regrets the fight, is touched by Ben's gesture and reveals that Leslie likes him.
 Ann decides to attend the job interview, during which she and Leslie apologize to each other.
 After a second interview with Chris, Ann is given the job in a part-time basis (which will allow her to continue her work as a nurse).

 Tom reluctantly decides to sell his Snakehole Lounge shares.
 Tom sells his shares the next morning to Jean-Ralphio.
 Donna tries to comfort Tom, causing him to ask why Chris did not make her sell her shares, to which she replies that Chris does not know that she owns shares, but makes both Tom and Jean-Ralphio promise not to tell.
 Ron attempts to convince Chris to let him keep the shares, defending Tom's efforts to branch out by claiming the move was not unethical.
 Chris is not persuaded.
 Ron comforts Tom by building him a special case to hold a bottle of Snake Juice.

 At the same time, April tries to reprise her role of Janet Snakehole and have Andy reprise Burt Macklin, but a hungover Andy refuses to play, claiming that his character is dead from drinking too much Snake Juice.
 However, after seeing a sad April walk away, Andy creates a new role for himself: Kip Hackman, Burt Macklin's brother, to cheer her up.
 He then vomits onto Kyle's shoes.